NYHOFL/LockerDweets/questions.md

 Is the modem set up correctly?
 (If not, contact your Internet Service Provider) [Yes/No] *If you are not using cables, ensure that you have selected the correct Wi-Fi network and are inputting the correct password.*

+Freezing:

+Has the computer frozen?
+(If no, go to other error solutions) (if yes, restart computer, try safe mode)

 Blue Screens:

 Restart the computer